token2/fido2-manage/README.MACOS.md

 # FIDO2-Manage Script for macOS

 ## Overview
 Welcome to the early-stage version of the FIDO2-Manage Script adaptation for macOS!
 This tool is designed to manage FIDO2 security keys.
 Please note that the script is still under active development, and currently, **only the command-line interface (CLI) is available**.
-A graphical user interface (GUI) is planned for future releases.
+A graphical user interface (GUI) is released separately based on this project (check the Token2 website).

 ## Features
 - Manage your FIDO2 security keys via the command line.